How to test drive a car

 Does the steering wobble or the car pull?

-Find a straight and quiet stretch of road.
-Lighten your grip on the wheel.
+Find a straight and quiet stretch of road and lighten your grip on the wheel.
 The car shouldn’t wander excessively.
-Then lightly jiggle the steering wheel.
-There shouldn’t be an excessive amount of play in it; your inputs should have a precise effect on the wheels.
+Then lightly jiggle the steering wheel to check that your actions have a precise effect on the wheels.
 When you’re not being followed by anything else, apply the brakes heavily.
 The car should stop in a straight line without veering one way or another.
 This also lets you check that the anti-lock brakes work correctly.

 Time to make up your mind